agoryuno/gpt_monkey/README.md

 ### Quick and easy installation

-If your OS supports it (e.g., it is not Windows), you can run the `install.sh` script which will create all necessary files.
+If your OS supports it (e.g., it is not Windows), you can run the `install.sh` script which will create all the necessary files.
 In this case you can skip the next section.

 ### Manual installation